wix-incubator/react-native-controllers/README.md

 > Note: The main purpose of this package is to generate discussion around difficulties we found wrapping native iOS skeleton components with React Native.
 Look at this as a thought experiment with a proposed solution.
 If you have alternate ideas please share your feedback!

+## Before you start

+react-native-controllers is a low-level package with API that wasn't designed to be cross-platform (since it's optimized for native UX).
+We have another project called [react-native-navigation](https://github.com/wix/react-native-navigation) which is a syntactic sugar wrapper around react-native-controllers.
+It provides the *same* native goodness with API that is *much* simpler, cross-platform between iOS and Android, and supports redux!

 ## Table of contents

 * [Why do we need this package?](#why-do-we-need-this-package)